 We necessarily limited this review to methods that are used in contemporary settings and have support from peer-reviewed literature.
 Some of the methods that were considered, but are not reviewed here, are briefly touched on below.

 - Biochar: Proposed in several states; there are limited data to support its use for HCB prevention or intervention strategy.
 Biochar is believed to actively bind to minerals and nutrients.
-Some early reports indicate similar binding behavior to activated charcoal.
+Some early reports indicate similar binding behavior of HCBs to activated charcoal.

 - Chlorine compounds in drinking water treatment: Chlorine is a common disinfectant used as a controlling substance for cyanobacteria in finished drinking water.
 However, its efficacy in open water systems remains unknown.
 The use of chlorination in drinking water plants reveals its reactivity and, thereby, possible future use in open waters.

 - Electrochemical oxidation: This strategy pumps lake water through an anode that is surrounded by a steel cathode, effectively oxidizing cells and cyanotoxins.
 Powered by onboard generators, an array of these units is deployed near the water surface.
 Cyanobacteria and other phytoplankton, detritus, etc., are oxidized as the water is pumped through the tubes.
 The higher the voltage supplied, the shorter the exposure period needed.
 Pilot projects are currently underway (2021) with New York State Department of Environmental Conservation sponsorship.

 - Nitrogen addition: Proponents claim that adding nitrogen to alter the nitrogen–phosphorus ratio will disfavor the growth of cyanobacteria and favor other photosynthetic organisms.
 Eutrophication is a widespread problem, so adding nutrients is not considered to be a sustainable action.